TanishkaMarrott/ServerlessChatApp-WebSocket-API-Lambda-DynamoDB-Integration/README.md

 ## If I were to improvise on API Gateway's availability further:-

-Even though API Gateway is a managed service, as is inherently resilient to zonal failures, there might be situations wherein we'd like to implement regional redundancy for API Gateway.
-This could be done by deploying the gateway in multiple regions, and then utilising Route 53 for a DNS Failover.
+solution:-- Even though API Gateway is a managed service, its inherently resilient to zonal failures, there might be situations wherein we'd like to implement regional redundancy for API Gateway. 📌 This could be done by deploying the gateway in multiple regions, and then utilising Route 53 for a DNS Failover.

 </br>